zarf-dev/zarf/README.md

   **NOTE**

   You only need a RedHat Dev account if you plan on building on a RHEL distro!
+Red Hat Dev accounts can only have 16 systems, if for some reasons you see the RPM target error saying no subscriptions available, make sure you remove excess installs via  https://access.redhat.com/management/systems.

   ---